 Animated explainer videos can come in a variety of styles and functions:

-Animated videos are pretty easy on the eye, especially when you have a nice simple animated character telling you a story.
+2D Animated Character Videos Animated videos are pretty easy on the eye, especially when you have a nice simple animated character telling you a story.
 It’s engaging and, if done right, will put the right message across.

-With 2D motion graphics, you don’t need an emotional/engaging story.
+2D Motion Graphics With 2D motion graphics, you don’t need an emotional/engaging story.
 Due to the graphics being the exciting part, you can just jump straight right into the relevant information required.

-This type is simple and can gain the attention of both a visual and text learner.
+Whiteboard Animation This type is simple and can gain the attention of both a visual and text learner.
 If done right, it can be a real winner of an animated explainer video.

-3D animation is a more advanced style, where features can be made more realistic.
+3D Animation Video 3D animation is a more advanced style, where features can be made more realistic.
 However, this can be expensive to create compared to 2D animation but is definitely worth the money.

-• The videos should be kept simple, refined down to only 3-5 messages
+The videos should be kept simple, refined down to only 3-5 messages

-• Start with a simple script and work your way from there.
+Start with a simple script and work your way from there.

-• Let someone who doesn’t know the industry watch your video – this way, you can see if people will understand your messages and what you need to improve on.
+Let someone who doesn’t know the industry watch your video – this way, you can see if people will understand your messages and what you need to improve on.

 At Small Films, we can take your project and create something outstanding from just a seed of an idea.
 We’ll support you with everything, from writing the script, creating storyboards, animating and editing.
 Give us a bell if you’d like to chat your project through.

 Using a video production service can add another layer to your content and help get eyes focusing on your brand.
 With killer video production and top-notch editing, you can expect a slick video that hits all the right notes for your customers.
 But how do you know which video production services are well-suited to grow your business?
 This Small Films guide details the best video services available and how they can help your brand.
-So if you’d like support from a video production company in London, then do give us a bell
+So if you’d like support from a video production company in London, then do give us a bell.

 Explainer videos are a great way to tell people about your products and services.
 They often sit on your website homepage and surmise your business offering in just a couple of minutes.
 Explainer videos can also be helpful across other platforms, such as social media, blog posts and landing pages.
+With people having an average attention span of just eight seconds, explainer videos are a great way to cut through the noise and keep viewers engaged.
+An excellent explainer video script and sharply-shot video can make your video stand out from the crowd and get audiences to make a buying decision.

 There’s nothing better than a recommendation, especially when it comes from previous customers who have used your business and loved the results.
 Many companies have a testimonials page on their website but tend to use a quote from a customer with just a couple of sentences that don’t really delve into the experience.

-market your business in a way that engages audiences and increases sales.
+With a customer testimonial video, you can market your business in a way that engages audiences and increases sales.
 Videos are more personable than reading text as you’re watching a live version of someone providing their opinion.
 You can implement a testimonial to showcase the value of your product or service in video review form, adding more vibrancy to the testimonial than if it were written text.

-Branded videos are sometimes referred to as corporate films or “company story videos”, and they help sell the idea of your brand.
+Branded videos are sometimes referred to as “corporate films” or “company story videos”, and they help sell the idea of your brand.
 They typically last between one and three minutes and convey the culture and essence of your brand, helping people buy into the core ethos that your business stands for.

 A well-shot branded video can help customers become more familiar with your business while condensing the company USP into an easily understandable message.
 The best-branded films often have excellent narration or tell a story using interviews.
 Regardless of the approach, the goal should always be the same: give your customers a clear snapshot of your business in the quickest, simplest and least confusing way possible.